kevinpinscoe/vscode-settings/README.md

 Diehard bourne-again-shell user so bash is my go-to.

-For Linux and Mac I have a private repo of my bash files, perhaps someday I wil put them publicly.
+For Linux and Mac I have a private repo of my bash files, perhaps someday I will put them publicly.

 For Windows: